-Although last night’s Daernerys Targaryen and Drogon scene was the most anticipated, and without a doubt, the most thrilling piece of work this end of the season, I have to admit that the other developments did not pale in comparison.
+Although last night’s Daernerys Targaryen and Drogon scene were the most anticipated, and without a doubt, the most thrilling piece of work this end of the season, I have to admit that the other developments did not pale in comparison.
 Stannis dealt us a chilling change of events leading to the death of an innocent and Arya did not let us down either.
 This time around, you won’t be disappointed in anything that happened in episode 9 of Game of Thrones Dance of The Dragons.

 Melisandre had some insight just a few minutes before the fires spread, but she was a little too late to warn anyone or do anything useful about it.
 That God of Light works in your favor when he feels like it, it seems!
 Stannis is now seeing everything around him collapsing, as Davos warns him to seek a new plan before they all die out in the cold.
 What does this mean?
-It means that Stannis has to truly consider the importance of being king versus being a father.
+It means that Stannis has to truly consider the importance of being a king versus being a father.
 He knows the red witch’s power and how it unfolds, but would he truly be willing to sacrifice his only daughter to get a hold of the Iron Throne?

 Stannis sends Davos back to Castle Black for reinforcements.
 Davos, who has become very close to princess Shireen, gives her a mini wooden stag, which she promptly requests a mate for.
 Sadly, Stannis’ next move involves explaining to his daughter that sometimes men must do what they HATE, in order to accomplish great success.
-Shireen doesn’t know her father’s true intentions, but gladly proclaims that she will take on the responsibilities of being a princess and a Baratheon.
+Shireen doesn’t know her father’s true intentions but gladly proclaims that she will take on the responsibilities of being a princess and a Baratheon.

 She never knew that helping her father would lead her to a wooden stake, and when the men begin to tie her up, in the background of Melisandre’s chants to the God of light, Shireen begins to scream for her parents.
 I can’t even find the words to describe the power and the pain involved in this scene.
 Shireen calls out to her parents, who stand stern face before her, and make no attempt to help her.
 Could you even imagine?
 I would have died before the witch would have ever struck a match to the wood beneath me!
 My own parents allowing me to be burned at the stake?
 Absolutely horrifying!

 There is no surprise in Selyse Baratheon’s actions because she has never been supportive of her daughter in any form.
-Selyse has given herself completely to a religion that has made her look at her daughter like an unwanted piece of her life.
+Selyse has given herself completely to a religion that has made her look at her daughter like an unwanted object.
 Not because the God of Light is even about that, she’s just a fanatic.
 Shireen has been a representation of weakness to Selyse due to the scaled scar on her face.
 Not once has that blasted woman ever been a mother.
 But after hearing her child cry out a few times, something breaks in Selyse, and she realizes that the little girl tied up to the stake is her daughter.
 Selyse tries to save Shireen and she can’t because Stannis’ men hold her back.

 Melisandre sets the wood beneath Shireen on fire, and soon her cries for help, turn into screams of agony.
 Stannis never removes his sight from his daughter and the pain in his eyes show how that fire must have reached inside his soul.
 Supposedly this sacrifice will improve their chances of reaching Winterfell and defeating the enemy, but what will be the lasting effects of this act on Stannis’ life?
 How will he be able to live his days, even if he ever becomes king, knowing that he took his daughter’s life in an act of ambition?

 Wait till Davos finds out!!!
 I worry about the state of Stannis’ mind at the end of all this.
 Plus, Melisandre is to blame for the loss.
-It will be interesting to see how the consequences of this pans out.
+It will be interesting to see how the consequences of this pan out.

 The progress in becoming a man with no face has been so slow for Arya.
 This episode we have a new disruption, that I am more then sure, will impede Arya drastically.
 Arya went to the market as Lana and she was focused on achieving her task of collecting information and seizing the opportunity to sell a few oysters to the thin gambler.
 FOCUSED!
 You hear me!
 FOCUSED!
 She even took out the poison to put into the oysters and complete her assassination, but a boat coming in from Westeros caught her eye.

-Lord Tyrell arrived to speak with the iron bank in Braavos, alongside a group of the kings men.
+Lord Tyrell arrived to speak with the iron bank in Braavos, alongside a group of the king’s men.
 This group included Meryn Trant, who is a member of Arya’s list of people to kill.
 Arya ignores her target, who was actually begging her for some oysters, the perfect opportunity to assassinate him.

 Instead, Arya follows the knights, that eventually ditched Lord Tyrell, on their way to a brothel.
 Meryn looks through the brothels selection of women for a girl young enough for his palette.
 We discover that Trant likes girls and not women.
-There is even a little scare when the knights bring Arya in to their room to sell some of her oysters, because based on Trant’s look, she is just about the age range he is looking for.
+There is even a little scare when the knights bring Arya into their room to sell some of her oysters because based on Trant’s look, she is just about the age range he is looking for.

 Arya returns to Jaqen and lies that the gambler was not hungry and she was unable to sell any oysters to him.
 Jaqen plays along, but I think by this time, we all know that he knows everything that is really happening.
 The question is how this will effect Arya.
-I dont think that her tests to be a man with no face will go too well since she abandoned a mission for her own personal purposes.
+I don’t think that her tests to be a man with no face will go too well since she abandoned a mission for her own personal purposes.

 Prince Doran heads a meeting with Jamie, his daughter/niece, Tristan, and Ellaria.
 Thankfully, Jaime is quite honest about the reason that he snuck into Dorne to take away his niece.
 He tells Doran all about the snake they received with Marcella’s necklace wrapped around the mouth.
 Somehow everyone looked side-eyed at Ellaria.